Genetically modified crops: Asexual reproduction

 Crops such as maize reproduce sexually each year.
 This randomizes which genes get propagated to the next generation, meaning that desirable traits can be lost.
 To maintain a high-quality crop, some farmers purchase seeds every year.
 Typically, the seed company maintains two inbred varieties and crosses them into a hybrid strain that is then sold.
 Related plants like sorghum and gamma grass are able to perform apomixis, a form of asexual reproduction that keeps the plant's DNA intact.
 This trait is apparently controlled by a single dominant gene, but traditional breeding has been unsuccessful in creating asexually-reproducing maize.
 Genetic engineering offers another route to this goal.
 Successful modification would allow farmers to replant harvested seeds that retain desirable traits, rather than relying on purchased seed.

 Other

-Genetic modifications to some crops also exist, which make it easier to process the crop, i.e. by growing in a more compact form.
-Also, some crops (such as tomatoes) have been genetic modified to contain no seed at all.
+Genetic modifications to some crops also exist, which make it easier to process the crop, i.e. by growing it in a more compact form.
+Crops such as tomatoes have been modified to be seedless.
+Tobacco has been modified to produce chlorophyll c in addition to a and b, increasing growth rates.
+The transgene was discovered in marine algae, which uses it to gain energy from the blue light that is able to penetrate seawater more effectively than longer wavelengths.